 Volkswagen de México joined forces with its trade union launching the initiative "A Day for the Future" in 2002.
 Employees voluntarily donate one day’s wage, and the company provides matching funds.
 The money is donated to projects run by institutions in the state of Puebla and Guanajuato that are committed to help sick, orphaned, abandoned or disabled children.

-Since it was founded 17 years ago, the program has donated $2 million Dollar bringing support to more than 300 projects.
+Since it was founded 18 years ago, the program has donated more than $2 million Dollar bringing support to more than 350 projects.

 A biodiversity specialist monitors the project´s endangered species and the local community is actively participating in the conservation of the protected area.

 The project also raises awareness for the protection of nature and biodiversity through guided tours by its environmental educator.
 Visitors walk through the trail designed for nature observation, feeling reconnected to the environment and recognizing the importance of conservation.
-Further insights are provided by the Center of Environmental Education and Communication (CEDA) of Volkswagen de México: eco-friendly technologies like solar panels, rainwater deposits and sustainable building materials (bamboo, soil, sand, mulch, reusable glass) are presented there.
+The Center of Environmental Education and Communication (CEDA) of Volkswagen de México provide further insights: eco-friendly technologies like solar panels, rainwater deposits and sustainable building materials (bamboo, soil, sand, mulch, reusable glass) are presented there.

-As of today, Volkswagen has supported the project with about 2.5 million USD, being supported by 39 suppliers, as well as by Puebla's water and sewage services provider.
+As of today, Volkswagen has supported the project with about 2.8 million USD, with the participation of 39 suppliers, as well as by Puebla's water and sewage services provider.
 Together, the sponsors will ensure that the forest is protected for years to come.

 - Company certified as “Empresa Familiarmente Responsable” (Federal Government)